gordicaleksa/gordicaleksa/README.md

 <br>

 <p align="center">
 I'm Aleksa!
-I'm a deep learning engineer in Microsoft and founder of <b>The AI Epiphany</b> - where I'm trying to teach others all about AI.
+I'm a deep learning engineer at Microsoft and founder of <b>The AI Epiphany</b> - where I'm trying to teach others all about AI.
 </p>